The Future of OSINT

 In a world where both data volumes and risks are increasing every minute, organisations must use every resource at their disposal to identify risk and fight crime.
 Open Source Intelligence (OSINT) allows businesses to use publicly available data to understand and minimise risk.

 With the value of OSINT on the rise, we brought together investigators, intelligence professionals, compliance and financial crime fighters to explore the future of OSINT investigations.
 We cover how Open Source Intelligence is evolving, best practices for its use in every sector and how new technologies can support investigators in overcoming common OSINT challenges.

 - Be the first to hear how Blackdot has developed a solution that combines AI and OSINT to ensure the rapid identification of risk at scale - as well as faster, more effective complex investigations.

 - Learn from a panel of industry experts, who share how OSINT and investigative journalism are solving pressing societal problems like financial crime (full details below).

 Panel: The Role of Data Leaks and Investigative Journalism in the Fight Against Financial Crime

-We’re delighted to be hosting an esteemed panel of experts to discuss how investigative reporting by organisations like the OCCRP and the ICIJ (and their partners) has transformed the ability of OSINT professionals to investigate fraud, corruption, money laundering and other financial crimes.
+We’re delighted to have hosted an esteemed panel of experts to discuss how investigative reporting by organisations like the OCCRP and the ICIJ (and their partners) has transformed the ability of OSINT professionals to investigate fraud, corruption, money laundering and other financial crimes.

-The panel will consider the impact that the rise of illicit finance-focused reporting and high profile data leaks (such as the P-Papers, FinCEN Files, SuisseSecrets and more) have had on investigations and intelligence activities, and how these sources can be leveraged to address complex threats and risks.
+The panel considers the impact that the rise of illicit finance-focused reporting and high-profile data leaks (such as the P-Papers, FinCEN Files, SuisseSecrets and more) have had on investigations and intelligence activities, and how these sources can be leveraged to address complex threats and risks.